unpush/typist/lib/v.typ

 Horatio Alger was born in 1834 and died in 1899.\D (8)\I
 Christopher Latham Sholes was the inventor of the first practical typewriter.
 He was born in Columbia County, Pennsylvania, February 14, 1819.

 James Monroe, fifth President of The United States, was born on April 28, 1758.
 In 1782 he entered politics.
 In 1799 he was appointed Governor of Virginia.
-In 1811 he became Secreatry of State; in 1814, Secretary of War; in 1816, President of The United States.
+In 1811 he became Secretary of State; in 1814, Secretary of War; in 1816, President of The United States.

 On September 1, 1939, Germany launched undeclared war on Poland.